pieterjm/BliksemBier/README.md

 # BliksemBier, a Bitcoin Lightning enabled beertap

 BliksemBier is a beertap that accepts Bitcoin.
-BliksemBier consists of two components: na LNbits extension and firmware for an ESP32-based smart display (Sunton).
+BliksemBier consists of two components: na LNbits (https://github.com/lnbits/lnbits) extension and firmware for an ESP32-based smart display (made by Sunton).
+The firmware for the tap is created in such a way that can be used for different beertap types.
+For 5L draught kegs to professional beertaps.
+The following pictures illustrate some of the applications of BliksemBier.

 ## Configuration